 John Q. Barrett

 John Q. Barrett is a Professor of Law at St. John's University in New York City, where he teaches Constitutional Law, Criminal Procedure and Legal History.
-He also is Elizabeth S. Lenna Fellow and a Board member at the Robert H. Jackson Center in Jamestown, New York, and he serves on the Expert Advisory Committee of the International Academy Nuremberg Principles in Nuremberg, Germany.
+He also is the Elizabeth S. Lenna Fellow at the Robert H. Jackson Center in Jamestown, New York, and serves on the Expert Advisory Committee of the International Nuremberg Principles Academy in Nuremberg, Germany.
 He is a graduate of Georgetown University and Harvard Law School.

 Work on Justice Jackson: Professor Barrett is writing a biography of the late U.S. Supreme Court Justice and Nuremberg prosecutor Robert H. Jackson (1892-1954).
 This work will include the first inside account of Justice Jackson's service, by appointment of President Truman, as the chief prosecutor at Nuremberg, Germany, of the principal surviving Nazi leaders during 1945 and 1946.

 The Jackson List: Professor Barrett sends occasional emails to tens of thousands of subscribers around the world who are interested in Justice Jackson and related topics.
 To read archived copies of Jackson List posts, click here.
 To join the Jackson List, which does not display recipient identities or email addresses, send a "subscribe" note to firstname.lastname@example.org.